amulchapla/fastapi-appservice-python/README.md

 4. Restart your app service
 5. Open browser and go to `"https://<appservicename>.azurewebsites.net"` and you should get a "Hello World FastAPI" message back.
 6. You can also get to API swagger doc at `"https://<appservicename>.azurewebsites.net/docs"`

+### Note on deployment via VS Code

+The VS code Azure plugin is using [Oryx] (https://github.com/Microsoft/Oryx) for python app deployment.

+Oryx is a build system which automatically compiles source code repos into runnable artifacts.
+It is used to build web apps for Azure App Service and other platforms.